 It would take years of gestating on Mole and its strange wonders to eventually ponder what culinary hocus pocus the world might harbor beyond my fork and how I might go about extending its reach.

 Mole was among the first foods to inspire my sense of creativity, and is certainly the one that had the most profound affect.
-I’ve always been hesitant to dive head-fi
+I’ve always been hesitant to dive head-first into learning to make it; especially after Rick Bayless said it took him a couple decades to get the Oaxacan version right.

 If you find yourself in Austin, no trip is complete without a visit to Fonda San Miguel, especially their mind-blowing Sunday brunch.
 I can’t guarantee it will resonate with you as it does me, but then it’s not likely at the crux of your origin story.